mrquincle/particlefilter/README.md

 ## An example
 An example of the particle filter being able to track the docking element of a Replicator robot will follow soon.

+## Interesting
+Maybe you find convenient or interesting some of the helper files that have been written for the particle filter.

+* [Container.hpp](https://github.com/mrquincle/particlefilter/blob/master/inc/Container.hpp) which contains distance functions (Euclidean, Battacharyya, Hellinger, Manhattan, Chebyshev) for standard C++ containers.
+For example the Hellinger distance is [!equation](http://latex.codecogs.com/gif.latex?d(x,y)=1/\sqrt{2}*\sqrt{\sum_{i=1}^k(\sqrt{x_i}-\sqrt{y_i})^2}).
+* [Autoregression.hpp](https://github.com/mrquincle/particlefilter/blob/master/inc/Autoregression.hpp) with three nice utility template functions, one of them does calculate the actual autoregression, the others rotate or perform an automic "push-pop" operation.
+The latter is convenient if your data container does not happen to be a deque, but for example a vector.
+* [Print.hpp](https://github.com/mrquincle/particlefilter/blob/master/inc/Print.hpp) in case you print the content of data containers with comma-seperated data fields all the time.
+* [File.hpp](https://github.com/mrquincle/particlefilter/blob/master/inc/File.hpp) get files from a directory without any dependencies (such as boost).

+Except for the CImg template library, there have been two files used for demonstrating the particle filter:

+* [ConfigFile.hpp](https://github.com/mrquincle/particlefilter/blob/master/inc/Container.hpp) which is written by Richard Wagner and makes it extremely easy to quickly write back and forth to configuration files.
+* [alphanum.hpp](https://github.com/mrquincle/particlefilter/blob/master/inc/alphanum.hpp) written by Dirk Jagdmann.

 ## Where can I read more?
 * [Wikipedia](http://en.wikipedia.org/wiki/Particle_Filter)

 ## Copyrights
 The copyrights (2012) belong to:

+- License: LGPL v.3
 - Author: Anne van Rossum
 - Almende B.V., http://www.almende.com and DO bots B.V., http://www.dobots.nl
 - Rotterdam, The Netherlands

+Note, ideas on using which algorithms (for example the specific autoregressive model) are inspired by [Rob Hess](http://blogs.oregonstate.edu/hess/code/particles/) for tracking a football player in a sequence of video frames.
+However, none of Rob's code has been used.
+This is an independent implementation.